Let's configure ETP for your enterprise

 certificate authority (CA) certificate is required for the configuration of the proxy.
 For

-more information, see Enterprise Threat Protector Proxy and ETP Proxy as a TLS intermediary.
+more information, see ETP Proxy and ETP Proxy as a TLS intermediary.

 You can also configure ETP Proxy to scan all web traffic.
 For more information, see Full web proxy.